There’s really only one question to ask yourself when deciding if an LLC is right for your skin care business:

 Revisiting the intro of this post, ask yourself the following questions:

 1. Is it even slightly possible that someone could get a skin irritation (at best) from my product?

 2. Do I have personal assets (property, bank accounts, possessions)?

 We are not in a low-risk industry, my fellow maker.

 If you said yes to either question above, review the steps below to familiarize yourself with the process of setting up an LLC for your skin care business.

-There are two ways to go about setting up your LLC:
+There are three ways to go about setting up your LLC:

-They should ask you relevant questions, share what services they provide that would fit your business needs, and then offer you a business package.
+They will ask you relevant questions, share what services they provide that would fit your business needs, and then offer you a business package.

-This option has an extra fee on top of the actual filing fees, but it could save you research time and wondering if you’re setting everything up correctly.
+This option has an extra fee on top of the actual filing fees, but it will save you research time and wondering if you’re setting everything up correctly.

-I personally ended up going this route with my first LLC because I was working a 9-5 job while starting up my skin care business.
+I personally ended up going with Legal Zoom for my first LLC because I was working a 9-5 job while starting up my skin care business.